Piotr

 Community Space · Co-founder · Vilnius

 A community-run creative space in Vilnius offering a home for artists, activists, and civic initiatives from across the world.
-Part art venue, part crypto bar, part squat — hosting political seminars, film screenings, Bitcoin meetups, and underground concerts.
+Part art venue, part crypto bar, part loft collective — hosting political seminars, film screenings, Bitcoin meetups, and underground concerts.

 gandhi.camp logo